ntjandra/Carna-Take-Home/README.md

         - Seperating the logins for a Teacher account versus a Student account.
 Had to add the is_teacher/Student to token fields.
     - Mistakes
         - I spent too much time deciding between Axios versus Fetch for sending HTTP requests.

+# Summary of Project requirements and Nice to Haves.

 # Technical Questions <a name = "qa"></a>
 ### 1. What libraries did you add to the frontend?
 What are they used for?